GluuFederation/flex/docs/casa/administration/localization.md

 ## Localization in plugins

 Plugins also support localization through the "zk-label" bundle.
-Check [here](../developer/intro-plugin.md#anatomy-of-a-plugin) for more information.
-This is useful for plugins developed by your organization.
 If you have installed plugins developed by Gluu, they will only contain a single default English file.

 To add your own translation for plugin texts, proceed as follows: